guidoism/escape/inspiration/jonesforth.md

 ;

 (
-        ." is the print string operator in FORTH.
+        ." is the print string operator in Forth.
 Example: ."
 Something to print" The space after the operator is the ordinary space required between words and is not a part of what is printed.